tf-encrypted/rfcs/tensorflow-federated/tensorflow-federated.md

 ### Phase 1: Specific Server Executors

 For the first phase of the integration we propose several specific executors that each implement a fixed secure aggregation protocol.
-Besides being of practical use, this also allows us to develop the right abstracts and sub-components for the generic executor introduced in the next phase.
+Besides being of practical use, this also allows us to develop the right abstractions and sub-components for the generic executor introduced in the next phase.

 #### Trusted Executor